nsip/sif-json2xml/README.md

    `./sifjson2xml`

-   On startup, you should see output messages printed such as service name, server IP:Port and service version:
+   On startup, you should see output messages printed such as service name, server IP:Port and service version.
+   `IP`, `port`, `service name` and `version` are important for client access:

    ![Start service](screenshots/1_sifjson2xml_running.png)